ros-controls/roadmap/design_drafts/mode_switching_and_conflict_check.md

 ### Control mode using an open source controller
 When the micro controller can be programmed, it is possible to implement a control mode where desired position, desired velocity, desired effort and low level control gains are specified.
 The control gains can be computed using a LQR approach for instance.
-It is typically the case in new AC motor with recent power electronics.
+This is typically the case when using AC motor with power electronics (recent approach).

 ## Software properties

 ### General properties
 A control mode is a control scheme applied to an actuator.
-It can uses one or several state and control interfaces.
+It can use one or several state and control interfaces.
 It is *NOT* possible to mix control mode together for one actuator.

 To switch from one control mode to another control mode on one actuator, it is necessary to check if this is feasible from the viewpoint of the actuator itself.

-Often this is dangerous for several actuators to switch from one control mode to another together (due to self collision for instance).
+Often it is dangerous to switch control mode for several actuators at once (due to self-collision for instance).
 The robot has to be in a specific state.
 This is usually done at the system level (controllers + hardware) that such safety is enforced.
 This can not be done at the control mode switching.